flyx/libyaml_constructor/Readme.md

  * `default`: for fields of value types.
 Tells the generator that this field may be omitted in the YAML, in which case it will have a default value depending on the type.
-Default values are 0 for all signed and unsigned integer types, and an empty list for struct types tagged with `list`.
+Default values are 0 for all signed and unsigned integer types as well as `enum` types, and an empty list for struct types tagged with `list`.
 Other types may not use the `default` tag.

 ## Building